deblock1376/CampaignCraft/replit.md

 # CampaignCraft - AI Marketing Assistant

 ## Overview
 CampaignCraft is a full-stack web application designed to empower newsrooms in generating AI-powered marketing campaigns.
 It aims to streamline content creation, ensure brand consistency, and offer advanced features like multi-draft generation, campaign evaluation, and audience segmentation.
-The project's ambition is to provide a comprehensive, intuitive platform for news organizations to create effective and targeted marketing communications.
-It supports a business vision of leveraging AI for enhanced market potential in news media.
+The project's ambition is to provide a comprehensive, intuitive platform for news organizations to create effective and targeted marketing communications, leveraging AI for enhanced market potential in news media.

 ## User Preferences
 Preferred communication style: Simple, everyday language.